digital-land/digital-land/README.md

 # Digital Land

-> **_NOTE:_**  This repository used to host technical documentation for the Planning Data Platform.
+> **_DEPRECATION NOTICE:_**  This repository used to host technical documentation for the Planning Data Platform.
 The repository has been retained for historical reference.

 > Technical documentation is now available here: